Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 h) The managerial remuneration paid by the Company to its directors is as per the provisions of section

-the operating effectiveness of such controls, refer to our separate Report in “Annexure B”.
-Our report
+and the operating effectiveness of such controls, refer to our separate Report in “Annexure B”.
+Our

-expresses an unmodified opinion on the adequacy and operating effectiveness of the Company’s internal
+report expresses an unmodified opinion on the adequacy and perating effectiveness of the Company’s

 j) With respect to the other matters to be included in the Auditor’s Report in accordance with the Rule